0xPolycode/local-node-deployment/README.md

-# Klaster Local Node
+# MEE Local Node

-To start Klaster local node, provide the configuration for the node in the docker-compose file.
+To start MEE local node, provide the configuration for the node in the docker-compose file.
 At least the `KEY` field should be provided (private key) of a sufficiently funded wallet which is going to be configure as the node operator.

 The node reads chain config from the mapped `chains` folder.
 In the example docker-compose file, chains-testnet folder is being provided to the node.